cdl-geneseo/geneseo-dictionary/O/Obliterated.md

 # Obliterated

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Obliterated

 Created by  Unknown User (lah15), last modified on Nov 15, 2010

 (adj.)
 Extremely intoxicated.
 Probably not Geneseo specific; A similar definition can be found on the Urban Dictionary. &quot;I can't remember anything that happened last night.
 I was obliterated.&quot; Hanson.